CAcertOrg/cacert-infradocs/docs/systems/webstatic.rst

 Puppet APT repository because the versions in Debian are too old to use modern Puppet features.

-The used :program:`gitolite` version is from Debian Jessie and should either be replaced by :program:`gitolite3` from Debian Stretch or a combination of git repositories on :doc:`git` and web hooks for triggering updates.

-.. todo:: replace :program:`gitolite` with a maintained service

 Risk assessments on critical packages
 -------------------------------------

 Apache httpd is configured with a minimum of enabled modules to allow serving static content and nothing else to reduce potential security risks.

-Access to :program:`gitolite` and the jenkins-infradocs user is gated by a defined set of ssh keys.
+Access to the jenkins-infradocs user is gated by a defined ssh key.

-.. todo:: check access on gitolite repositories

 The system uses third party packages with a good security track record and regular updates.
 The attack surface is small due to the tightly restricted